DH, half-asleep: “Who’s calling this early?” Me, also half-asleep: “I dunno. I’ll get it…. Hello?”

 This year, however, I wasn’t home to answer that call.
 Know why?
 I was in Vegas.
 VEGAS, baby.
 And yes, for many of you, one little weekend escape to Vegas is no big deal or perhaps not even appealing.
 But for this masochistically busy mama of 3, it was a first (and probably last)-in-a-lifetime experience to do Vegas right — i.e., all girlfriends, no kids, a no-need-to-be-family-friendly hotel, uninterrupted adult conversations, peaceful dips in the pool, leisurely paced luxury shopping/browsing, elegant dinners, and dancing!

-Owing to my very mild and casual preoccupation with this getaway, a couple “Save the Date” emails were sent out months in advance, multiple text chains about logistics were circulated, and carpools and pre-made family meals to appease and assist my soon-to-be deserted husband and kids were arranged.
+Owing to my very mild and casual preoccupation with this getaway, “Save the Date” emails were sent out months in advance, multiple text chains about logistics were circulated, and carpools and pre-made family meals to appease and assist my soon-to-be deserted husband and kids were arranged.
 Finally, it was time to go celebrate getting old(er) with thirteen spunky church friends.
 Yup, church friends.
 They’re fun times.
 No joke.

 Vegas alone might’ve sufficed for me to “go” happily should that 737 have plummeted on the return flight.
 But the weekends surrounding Vegas warmed my heart with cozy and comforting celebratory dinners with my dearest in-laws, parents and best-loved cousins.

-Then followed the most charming and merriest of birthday dinners with my beautiful, diverse and talented school mamamigas at the enchanting RivaBella in West Hollywood.
-A night to remember — champagne for the table anonymously gifted by a mysterious patron (whom I’ll imagine to be James McAvoy, Zach Levi or Chris Hemsworth, just because), marginally indelicate jokes, unrestrained laughter, too much food and cake, dessert lit in fireworks, and after-dinner dancing at a hot WeHo gay club.
+Then followed the most charming and merriest of birthday dinners with my beautifully diverse and talented school mamamigas at the enchanting RivaBella in West Hollywood.
+A night to remember — champagne for the table anonymously gifted by a mysterious patron (whom I’ll imagine to be James McAvoy, Zach Levi or Chris Hemsworth, just because), marginally indelicate jokes, unrestrained laughter, too much food and cake, dessert lit in fireworks, and after-dinner dancing at a WeHo gay club.
 (Why not?
 The music is good, fit men are dancing everywhere, and none will pay any attention to us moms (no harm, no foul), so we can be as silly and carefree as we’d like.)

 By the time my birthday dinner with my college girlfriends came around, I felt sheepish and guilty asking DH to stay home with the kids yet again.
 “Are you going to celebrate your 40th all year long?” inquired mellow, introverted, ISTJ, home-body DH.
 “No, of course not,” replied ENFJ I, who was actually thinking, “Yes, of course I am.
 I just turned 40.
 Something good’s gotta come of it!”